 Adventurers want to share their success and leave their audience feeling inspired.
-I’ve been guilty of honing in on this too in my talks…..but this repetitve messgae of ‘work hard and you can achieve anything’ is damaging and inconsiderate.
+I’ve been guilty of honing in on this too in my talks, but this repetitive message of ‘work hard and you can achieve anything’ is damaging and inconsiderate.

 I’m not saying people shouldn’t work hard towards making dreams a reality, but the simple fact is that some are restricted by circumstances and no amount of hard work will change that.
-A single dad living below the poverty line might have a dream of climbing Everest.
-Sure she might reach that dream, but she also most likely will not if accounting for the barriers she faces.
-The logistics, time and money involved just might not make it feasible at that point in time.
+A single dad living in poverty in a developing country might have a dream of climbing Everest.
+Sure he might reach that dream, but he also most likely will not if accounting for the barriers he faces.
+The logistics, time and money involved just might not make it feasible.
 It’s a fact of life.
 The same way that Victoria Pendleton (who joined Fogle in an attempt to summit Everest) had no choice but to give up at Camp 2 because her body couldn’t acclimatise.
 It all came down to circumstances completely out of her control and no amount of hard work will change that.

-So how would people feel when they are working hard but somehow the ‘hard work equating to everything you’ve ever wanted’ message isn’t working out for them?
+So how do people feel when they are working hard but somehow the ‘hard work equating to everything you’ve ever wanted‘ message isn’t working out for them?
 Probably inadequate and guilty.

 Perhaps a more gracious and realistic message that Fogle (and the many other adventurers out there) could have left the world is…..

 “this is for all those people who were told they couldn’t they shouldn’t, they wouldn’t.
 With some luck, support, good timing and a maybe a bit of grit thrown in, you might actually reach your dream.
-But don’t feel bad if you don’t….sometimes life is a bit shit no matter how hard we try!”
+But don’t feel bad if you don’t….sometimes things don’t work out how we want no matter how hard we try!”